 - Only 1 in 10 patients voiced concerns about privacy.

-Giving care partners what they need.
-Providing family members and care partners with timely access to information about patients’ health and treatments can help them support patients better in managing their health and illness, and coordinating their care.
+Care partners reading open notes.
+With timely access to information about patients’ health and treatments, families and care partners can better support patients in managing their health and illness, and coordinating their care.

 Helping care partners and patients navigate the health system.
 Managing health care demands can be difficult, particularly for individuals with complex health needs who are often under the care of multiple health care professionals.
 Providing access to notes can help ensure that everyone on the care team, including the care partner, is on the same page.